Cow Ghee vs Buffalo Ghee: Benefits, Nutrition & Which Is Better? (2026)

 Because of its high fat content, buffalo ghee provides long-lasting energy and keeps you fuller for longer periods.

-Ayurvedic: Cow Ghee vs Buffalo Ghee
+Cow Ghee vs Buffalo Ghee in Ayurveda: Satvik vs Tamasic

 1. In Ayurveda, cow ghee is called Satvik — it brings calmness, purity, and mental clarity.
 It’s recommended for meditation, detox, and healing.